curran/graph/README.md

 var adjacentNodes = graph.adjacent("A");
 console.log();

-// Perform Depth First Search (DFS)
+// Perform Depth First Search (DFS) starting at node A.
 // nodes = ["C", "B", "A"]
 var nodes = graph.DFS(["A"]);